-Supported Living is a residential program for people with disabilities requiring less than 30 hours of supervision and support per week.
-This program offers individuals who have progressed to a higher level of independence and assistance needed to navigate successfully in the community.
-Program staff will assist the person with locating affordable housing in the community of their choice, insuring that the individual has safe and secure housing.
+Supported Living is a housing option for people with disabilities requiring less than 30 hours of supervision and support per week.
+This program offers people who have progressed to a higher level of independence and assistance needed to navigate successfully in the community.
+Program staff will assist with locating affordable housing in the community of their choice and ensuring that the individual has safe and secure housing.

 Once housing has been secured, the assessment process begins to determine the level of assistance needed to achieve the individual's identified outcomes.
 Program staff then work with the person to develop a plan to assist the individual with achieving those goals.
 At this time, the estimated number of hours of support needed by the individual is determined.